MOUNTAIN MOVEMENT COURSES

 What is Beginner Mountain Movement?

-If you’re new to backcountry touring - this course is for you!
+If you’re new to backcountry touring - this 2 Day Intro course is for you!

 Day 1: We’ll dial in our gear and master basic movement techniques, like skinning, kick turns, and skiing/riding unpredictable backcountry snow.

-Day 2: We’ll expand on our skills by moving through lots of different types of terrain and develop our spatial awareness skills in the backcountry.
-We’ll explore terrain identification and basic navigation, and relate it all back to making safe, smart travel decisions.
+Day 2: We’ll learn how to read the mountains, not the map.
+We’ll expand on our skills by moving through lots of different types of terrain and develop our spatial awareness skills in the backcountry.
+We’ll explore terrain identification, basic navigation, and avalanche safety and awareness.
+We’ll relate it all back to making safe, smart travel decisions.

 “Not your average Intro Course, that's for sure!
 I loved having a whole day to just focus on movement.
 Sammy was super patient, and had tons of tips that were super helpful for a small person like me.
 I felt like I walked away more connected to my body and way more confident.
 I’ll be back for more!”